3. Part I Chapter I

 Deze slide heeft geen instructies

-Inside the gingerbread man, write down any of Winston’s physical characteristics and personality traits, as well as his attitudes to significant aspects of his world
+Inside the gingerbread man, write down any of Winston’s physical characteristics and personality traits.
+Give short quotes to support your ideas.

-Outside of the gingerbread man, write down any significant points relating to his physical surroundings or environment, as well as any relationships he has formed
+Outside of the gingerbread man, write down any significant attitudes he has towards his surroundings or situation and any relationships he has formed.
+Give short quotes to support your ideas.

 Deze slide heeft geen instructies